chipmuenk/pyfda/docs/source/development/index.rst

 Development
 ===========

-Contents:

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   pyfda_main_routines
    pyfda_libs
+   pyfda_input_widgets
+   pyfda_plot_widgets

-This part of the documentation describe the features of pyFDA that are relevant for developers.
+This part of the documentation describes the features of pyFDA that are relevant for developers.

 The software is structured as shown in the following figure